getGuaka/Regex/Readme.md

 If you are developing cross platform (macOS and Linux) command line apps, and you want to use Regular expressions, `Regex` is just what you need.

+You can use `Regex` with [Guaka](https://github.com/oarrabi/Process) to create aweseome command line applications.

 ## Usage

 - Checking if a string matches a pattern.